MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/how-to-guides/includes/v2-1/csharp-sdk.md

 ## Use the Object model

 With Document Intelligence, you can create two different client types.
 The first, `FormRecognizerClient`, queries the service to recognize form fields and content.
-The second, `FormTrainingClient`, creates, and manages custom models to improve recognition.
+The second, `FormTrainingClient`, creates and manages custom models to improve recognition.

 `FormRecognizerClient` provides the following operations: